Accepted Graduate Students

 Confirm Your Intention to Enroll

-Enrollment Deposits are due two weeks after your decision letter has been received, or by December 16 for Spring 2016 or May 1 for Fall 2016, whichever is later.
+Enrollment Deposits are due two weeks after your decision letter has been received, or by April 15 for Communication Disorders or May 1 for all other Fall 2016 programs, whichever is later.
 To confirm your enrollment online, log into the Application Portal and submit your nonrefundable enrollment deposit by Visa, MasterCard, American Express, or electronic check.

 Admitted students who need to request a deferral for a future term may do so by submitting a written request via email to the Office of Graduate Admission.
 Deferral requests are reviewed by committee and approval is not guaranteed.
 If a deferral is granted, students must submit a deposit within two weeks of being notified of the approved deferral in order to secure their space for a future term.